-A guide to mobile network technology
+A guide to cellular / mobile technologies

 It can be confusing trying to understand the differences between the various mobile connectivity options listed in the specifications of smartphones and touted by the mobile networks as the best way to connect to the internet.
 In this guide we will try to summarise these technologies and point out the advantages and disadvantages of each technology.

 GSM (Global system for mobile communications) is the standard by which the vast majority of mobile handsets work in Europe and is dominant in most other parts of the world with over 2 billion people currently using the system.
 When you purchase a mobile or smartphone it is important to understand what frequencies are used by each technology because manufacturers and networks have a tendency to quote these figures with little explanation as to what they mean.

 The majority of GSM networks use 900 MHz and 1800 MHz but in the US the 850 MHz and 1900 MHz are prominent.
 If these are quoted the phone will be classed as a tri-band phone and can be used in Europe, the US and many other territories (provided your SIM is enabled).
 If you require mobile access in the Far East and areas such as Scandinavia you will need to check with your mobile provider because at the minimum a quad-band phone will be required and in some areas only a phone purchased in the country will work.

 Most GSM phones are primarily used for voice but can be used for mobile internet access via the GPRS Core Network.